 Punica granatum, écorce de grenade, Granatapfelschale, cáscara de granada, craiceann pomegranáit

-I’ve had quite a stock of dried pomegranate peel sitting around in the larder (I refuse to call it a “pantry” as most Australian-born do – sounds too much like something out of Upstairs Downstairs and we don’t have a maid) thanks mainly to a colleague with the appropriate tree – thanks, Fariha!
+I’ve had quite a stock of dried pomegranate peel sitting around in the larder (I refuse to call it a “pantry” as most Australian-born do – sounds too much like something out of Upstairs Downstairs and we don’t have a maid).
 So, after obtaining a beige tone on alpaca yarn some time ago, I wasn’t expecting anything more.

 I used 200% wof on wool, and chose the bits of rind with the reddest colouring.
 The alkaline modifier (skeins 3 & 4) darkended the colours, whilst the acid modifier (5 & 6) lightened them.
 Skeins 1, 3 & 5 demonstrate that no mordant is required.
 Each shade obtained is, however, worthy in its own right and in real life all are far more vivid.